nicbarker/algebra-sandbox/README.md

 - Input LaTeX strings in input field
 - "Set" vs "Modify" operators to input a new statement vs modifying an existing one
 - "Isolate" function to rearrange equalities with single pronumeral on one side
+- Seperate "restore" button for returning to a previous step